! Warning !

 Just to keep things interested..
 Imagine that your users have to use Smart Cards to logon into their workstations and this gives you Multi-factor Authentication.

 I'd say that we created a pretty good situation here from the security standpoint and a quite common one from the usage standpoint.

-In the past, before 2016 (give or take), our options to access and administer Azure were the portal, the Azure PowerShell module and Visual Studio but slowly Microsoft is releasing new tools to help is with our jobs.
+In the past, before 2016 (give or take), our options to access and administer Azure were the Portal, the Azure PowerShell module and Visual Studio.
+But slowly Microsoft is releasing new tools to help us with our jobs.

 Today we can use Azure App on our mobile devices, the Azure Cloud Shell in our browsers to create and manage resources and we can use the Azure CLI as well - which is a cross platform command line interface - running on most of the Operating Systems.